 4. Do you grasp all the implications of selling before you buy, or buying before you sell?
-If there’s a big time lag between selling your old home and purchasing a new one, where will you live in the interim and how much will it cost?
+If there’s a large time lag between selling your old home and purchasing a new one, where will you live in the interim and how much will it cost?

 Older Australians are a prime target for investment scammers offering ‘amazing returns’ and ‘guaranteed profits’.
-These tricksters are very skilled at separating people from their hard-earned cash so always do your research, consult the experts and take your time before making any serious investment decision.
+These tricksters are very skilled at separating people from their hard-earned cash so always do your research.
+Consult the experts and take your time before making any serious investment decision.

 The cost of travel

-One of the nicest things about retiring is all that extra time you have to go out and explore the world.
+One of the nicest things about retiring is all that extra time you have to explore the world.
 Whether your plans include a ‘grey nomad’ caravan adventure around Australia, an Alaskan cruise, an African safari or a holiday apartment in the south of Spain, it’s all going to require money.

 Reduce retirement costs by easing into retirement gradually

 For some people, going from full-time time employment to a life of perpetual leisure can be a tough emotional adjustment.
 But retirement doesn’t have to be all-or-nothing.
 Semi-retirement is an option that gives you lots of flexibility.
 It lets you tackle the prospect of full-on retirement at your own pace, while providing some ongoing income.

 Semi-retirement might mean working in your chosen industry but with reduced hours and/or lessened responsibilities, or might mean starting up your own part-time business or enjoying a hobby that brings in some extra cash.
 It could also mean working from home doing something that makes a profit, gives you personal fulfilment and keeps you from getting bored.

 This post was brought to you by Budget Direct Life Insurance